Skip to content

 Field Type Description Example

 created date The date the event began, in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. created:2018-08-16T18\:29\:02Z
+If you want to include the time in your search query, escape the : characters using a \. created:2018-08-16T18\:29\:02Z

 name string A user-friendly translation of the technical name. name:"Create Source Passed"